Circumcision of a male is the surgical procedure where the foreskin of the penis is removed.

 The best time to inquire about circumcision is the day after your delivery.
 I will then discuss the matter in detail with you.
 You will need to sign the hospital consent form for your son as it is an operation.

-There is information about arranging circumcision of your son, the procedure and aftercare on this website in an article in Pregnancy Care section titled Male circumcision.
+There is information about arranging circumcision of your son, the procedure and aftercare on website in article in Pregnancy Care section titled Male circumcision.
 I recommend you also read this article.